glankk/libgfxd/README.md

 Most argument callbacks have some extra parameters containing information that might be relevant to the argument that triggered the callback.
 The extra information is extracted only from the current macro, as gfxd does not retain any context information from previous or subsequent macros.
-If one of the extra parameter values is not available in the current macro, that parameters is substituted with `-1` for signed parameters, and zero for unsigned parameters.
+If any of the extra parameter values is not available in the current macro, the value for that parameter is substituted with `-1` for signed parameters, and zero for unsigned parameters.

 ---